skinnybeans/aws-learning-projects/project-1.md

 One last thing, you might want to go into the AWS management console and terminate any instances you created as part of this little project.

-For the next project, we will do a similar thing, but not using the AWS console, it will be command line all the way instead!
+For the next project, we will do a similar thing, but not using the AWS console, it will be command line all the way!

 ## Help!!